Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 The definition of abortion is encompassed in the language of the law noted above.

-Summary: South Carolina’s law is written to prohibit abortion after a heartbeat has been detected, unless it is necessary to save the mother’s life or prevent substantial impairment.
-Further, abortion is permitted through twelve weeks when a pregnancy resulted from rape or incest and is permitted if the baby will not survive after birth with or without life-sustaining treatment.
+South Carolina’s law is written to prohibit abortion after a heartbeat has been detected, unless it is necessary to save the mother’s life or prevent substantial impairment.
+In 2023, the state amended its law to further clarify the type of medical conditions that may require pregnancy termination while still requiring doctors to make all reasonable efforts to save both the mother and baby during the process of separation.
+Further, abortion is permitted through twelve weeks when a pregnancy results from rape or incest and is permitted if the baby will not survive after birth with or without life-sustaining treatment.
 The prohibition does not apply to medical treatment where the baby accidentally dies or to contraception prescribed for contraceptive purposes.
 The definition of abortion excludes actions to produce a live birth or to remove a dead unborn baby.

 The Law and the Exceptions